the2hill/docs-ospc/docs-cloud-rackconnect/api-docs/general-api-info/role-based-access-control.rst

 account when the account is created.

-For more information about RBAC, see the :rax-devdocs:`RBAC<cloud-identity/v2/general-api-info/role-based-access-control>` section in the "Identity Client Developer Guide".
+For more information about RBAC, see the :rax-identity:`RBAC<cloud-identity/v2/general-api-info/role-based-access-control>` section in the "Identity Client Developer Guide".
 See the following links for information about how to manage users and roles by using the Identity service:

--  :rax-devdocs:`Add account user<cloud-identity/v2/api-reference/user-operations/#add-user>`
+-  :rax-identity:`Add account user<cloud-identity/v2/api-reference/user-operations/#add-user>`

--  :rax-devdocs:`Assign roles to account users<cloud-identity/v2/api-reference/role-operations/#add-role-to-user>`
+-  :rax-identity:`Assign roles to account users<cloud-identity/v2/api-reference/role-operations/#add-role-to-user>`

--  :rax-devdocs:`Delete roles from account users<cloud-identity/v2/api-reference/role-operations/#delete-global-role-from-user>`
+-  :rax-identity:`Delete roles from account users<cloud-identity/v2/api-reference/role-operations/#delete-global-role-from-user>`

 ..  note::
     The account owner (identity:user-admin) role cannot hold any additional